 top of page

 In all cities across the world, the city centre needs to continue to play a fundamental and dynamic role in making the urban space a vibrant and liveable place.
-It has to be the site of exchange not only of goods and services but also information and ideas, a place where work interacts with leisure and play, and where people’s lives intersect.
-It is literally the beating heart of the city.
-The network creates spaces to explore, debate and share insights that help to ensure that city centres remain vibrant, sustainable and liveable city centres
+It is the focus of exchange, not only of goods and services but also information and ideas, a place where work interacts with leisure and play, and where people’s lives intersect.
+It is the beating heart of the city.

-The Future City Centre Network is an international membership group that shares a desire to help make the downtowns of cities more sustainable, more liveable and more attractive places.
+The Future City Centre Network is an international membership group that shares a desire to help make the downtowns more sustainable, more liveable and more attractive places.
 We do this by:

 • facilitating collaboration and partnerships, helping to build relationships through the network